Pfzuo/pfzuo.github.io/pages/1_homepage.md

 ## News

 ---
-* Our paper "Anole: An Elastic and Adaptive Memory-Disaggregated Caching System" was accepted by [SOSP'2023](https://sosp2023.mpi-sws.org/).
+* Our paper "Ditto: An Elastic and Adaptive Memory-Disaggregated Caching System" was accepted by [SOSP'2023](https://sosp2023.mpi-sws.org/).
 Congratulations to Jiacheng!

 * Our paper "SMART: A High-Performance Apative Radix Tree for Disaggregated Memory" was accepted by [OSDI'2023](https://www.usenix.org/conference/osdi23).
 Congratulations to Xuchuan!